Only a select handful of courses in the United Kingdom have ever hosted golf’s Open Championship.

 Next: No current prospects

-Pro: This is a truly world-class golf course with stunning views that seem to get better with each passing year and with each visitor that goes there.
+Pro: This is a truly world-class golf course with stunning views that seem to get better with each passing year and with each visitor who goes there.

 Con: You may think the owner would be the issue, and it’s certainly felt like that in the past, but the logistical and infrastructural requirements of staging The Open at Turnberry seem to be a bigger deal than President Trump – if the latest pronouncements from The R&A are any guide.